 You must provide documentation that the Applicant has either Unrestricted Use (ownership or lease) of the building and the land associated with the proposal/project.

 - Ownership.
 Legal proof of unrestricted ownership of property and building.
 Unrestricted means unqualified ownership and power of disposition.
-Property that does not meet the unrestricted ownership criterion will not be eligible for match (exception: land/improvements owned by a state agency and leased to an eligible applicant).
+Property that does not meet the unrestricted ownership criterion will not be eligible for match.
 Documentation may include a deed, title, or a copy of a recent property tax statement.
 Provisional sales contracts, binders, or letters of intent are not acceptable documentation of ownership.

 - Lease for a specific period of time.
 The lease must be executed/effective at the time of the application deadline and remain in effect for a length of time of not less than ten (10) years from the date the Grant Award Agreement is fully executed.
 Only leases in which the lessee is a public entity governed by either a municipality or county, or a not-for-profit entity are eligible for a Cultural Facilities grant.